 This soft-sand beach in Oregon stands a mile above the rest thanks to the beautiful grassy dunes.
 You’ll have an opportunity to relax on the beach with a good book in hand, or stretch your legs by walking the length of the shoreline.

 If you’re interested in camping at Nehalem Bay (one of the best campgrounds at the Oregon Coast) make sure to book well in advance.
 These coveted spots sell out 30-days in advance!

-Seaside may feel like a tourist trap to some, but as someone that grew up playing at Funland Seaside Arcade and enjoying one too many ice cream cones from Zingers Ice Cream, I think it’s a great spot to mention when discussing the best beached on the Oregon Coast.
+From the Funland Seaside Arcade to enjoying (way too many) ice cream cones at Zingers Ice Cream.
+I think it’s a great spot to mention when discussing the best beached on the Oregon Coast for families.

 Seaside is a great place for kids because there’s tons of family-friendly attractions to choose from, such as the Seaside Aquarium (where you can feed the seals) and the carousel at Seaside Carousel Mall.
 History buff?
 The turnaround at Seaside is designated as the official end of the Lewis and Clark Trail — reason alone to visit.